 Frankly, I don’t remember what life was like before 9/11 without really thinking about it.
 When I do remember, thoughts turn to a generally happier and more trusting world.
 If I think back a couple decades before 9/11 I remember a smaller but more engaged planet.
 I wonder if the loss of that engagement, the familiarity with issues and events, led us to a world that would foster the events of 9/11 as well as subsequentt terror-related events.

-In that same breath I hope that the digitally social world of today will bring it back.
+In that same breath, I hope that the digitally social world of today will bring it back.
 Bring back the front porch or backyard where neighbors might gather to talk about the day’s issues.
 In real time.
-In a conversation we can all be a part of.
+In a conversation that we can all be a part of.
 I think that’s possible.
 It won’t take “influencers” with millions of followers.
 It won’t take “gurus” or “divas” with all the answers for everything in a social system they designed, manage and administer.
 It will take us.

 If (whoever you pray to) could weigh in, that would also be helpful and perhaps guide us in the right direction.
 Frankly, I never believed in miracles until our children were born.
 I defy anyone who has been witness to that event and thought about it for half a second to deny them.